• Skip to main content

 Ferme Marineau is one of the top things to do in Laval.

 Laval is a great destination for anyone looking for a blend of urban excitement and natural rural beauty.
 Just a stone’s throw from Montreal, this vibrant city has something for everyone, whether you’re an adventure-seeker, foodie, or nature lover.
-Imagine spending the morning exploring high-tech interactive exhibits at the Cosmodome, the only space museum in Canada, and then kayaking down the serene Mille Îles River by afternoon.
+Imagine spending the morning exploring high-tech interactive exhibits at the Cosmodome, the only space museum in Canada, and then kayaking down the serene Mille Îles River in the afternoon.
 With its colourful festivals, endless shopping options, and rich cultural scene, Laval offers an experience that’s both laid-back and full of surprises.

 From the lush beauty of Centre de la Nature—a sprawling green oasis perfect for a picnic or a leisurely bike ride—to the family-friendly fun at iFly or Ferme Marineau, Laval has activities that keep visitors coming back.
 Whether you’re interested in catching a live show, dining on world-class cuisine, or just soaking up the local charm, Laval is the hidden gem that deserves a spot on your travel bucket list.

-We just got back from spending three nights in Laval during Autumn and it was a great place to bring the family.
+We just got back from spending three nights in Laval during the Autumn months, and it was a great place to bring the family.
 We visited a pumpkin farm, participated in an outdoor escape room, and so much more.

 [Read more…] about 12 Great Things to Do in Laval